EMERGENCY MEDICAL AND AMBULANCE SERVICES IN TANZANIA

 DIAL 112 or 114 TO CALL AN AMBULANCE IN TANZANIA*:

-- Prehospital transport is very limited, very much dependent on region, and is typically provided as inter-facility transfers by private services where available
+- Prehospital transport is very limited and only offered by private services.
+It is very much dependent on region (most private companies only operate in larger centers such as Dar es Salaam & Arusha) and is typically provided as inter-facility transfers where available

 - Transportation between facilities is sometimes provided by the sending facility, but there are geographic and infrastructural challenges